Are smartphones and tablets computers?

 Desktop computers, laptops, smartphones, and tablets have a lot in common.
 They all contain a CPU, memory, display functionality and use an operating system that runs programs (apps) to perform different functions.

 One of the biggest differences between smartphones, tablets, and computers is their input device.
 Most traditional computers use a keyboard and a mouse, whereas smartphones and tablets use a touch screen interface.

-Tip: Some tablets and smartphones accept peripherals, allowing the use of a mouse and keyboard.
+Some tablets and smartphones accept peripherals, allowing the use of a mouse and keyboard.

 Another big difference is software compatibility.
 Although many software applications work on all platforms, desktop and laptop computers usually run Microsoft Windows, macOS, or Linux operating systems.
-These systems are not compatible with tablets and smartphones, so your favorite computer programs or games may not be available on a tablet or smartphone.
+These systems are not compatible with tablets and smartphones, so your favorite computer programs may not be available on a tablet or smartphone.